 The cost and availability of capital is also dependent on our short-term and long-term credit ratings.
 Any downgrade of our credit ratings would increase borrowing costs and constrain our access to capital and debt markets and, as a result, would negatively affect our net interest margin and our business.
-We have been assigned CRISIL A (Stable)/ "CARE A-" (Stable) and BWR A+(Stable) rating by CRISIL, CARE and Brickworks for our bank facilities, "CRISIL A/Stable" and BWR A+/Stable rating by CRISIL and Brickworks for our various non-convertible debt instruments including subordinated debt, CRISIL BBB+(Stable) for ₹14,400 lakh Perpetual Debt Rating and a "CRISIL A1" rating for our short term debt programme.
+We have been assigned CRISIL A (Stable)/ and BWR A+(Stable) rating by CRISIL and Brickworks for our bank facilities, "CRISIL A/Stable" and BWR A+(Stable rating by CRISIL and Brickworks for our various non-convertible debt instruments, CRISIL AA+(CE) for 12,500 lakh covered bonds including subordinated debt, CRISIL BBB+(Stable) for ₹14,400 lakh Perpetual Debt Rating and a "CRISIL A1" rating for our short term debt programme.
 Brickworks has assigned a "BWR A" rating for our ₹26,400 lakh perpetual debt instruments and BWRA A1+ for short term debt programme.